 We Won’t Back Down

-Our team of certified paralegals, registered nurses, bilingual legal assistants, and North Carolina veterans disability lawyers will fight for your benefits.
+Our team of certified paralegals, registered nurses, legal assistants, and North Carolina veterans disability lawyers will fight for your benefits.
 We’ve been serving injured people across the Carolinas for more than 35 years, and we won’t back down.

 Are You Eligible For Benefits?

 Veterans disability benefits are available to injured service members and their families.
 The kind of benefits you and your family are eligible for depends on the nature of your injuries, your income, and other factors.

 The Department of Veterans Affairs (VA) offers benefits to: